-Her latest book, Dark Lens: Imaging Germany 1945 concerns the bombing of German civilians during the Second World War.
+Her latest book (August 2019) Dark Lens: Imaging Germany 1945 concerns the bombing of German civilians during the Second World War.
 It raises the question of human suffering, and is based on a series of unpublished photographs of the 1945 ruins of German cities.
-The book will come out next year with the University of Chicago Press.

 - Salome and the Dance of Writing: Portraits of Mimesis in Literature.
 Chicago: University of Chicago Press, 1987.

 - Ed.
 The Trial(s) of Psychoanalysis.
 Chicago: University of Chicago Press, 1988.

 - Hot Property: The Stakes and Claims of Literary Originality.
 Chicago: University of Chicago Press, 1994.

 - For Fear of the Fire: Joan of Arc and the Limits of Subjectivity.
 Chicago: University of Chicago Press, 2001.